NVIDIA-AI-IOT/Lidar_AI_Solution/CUDA-V2XFusion/README.md

     $ python scripts/export_v2xfusion.py configs/V2X-I/det/centerhead/lssfpn/camera+pointpillar/resnet34/default.yaml ptq.pth --precision int8
     ```
 ### 5. Deployment on DeepStream
-Please refer to the V2XFusion inference case provided by DeepStream.
+Please refer to the V2XFusion inference sample provided by DeepStream.
 The configuration parameters can be adjusted during training to adapt to different datasets, especially the **dbound** parameter.
 Before inference, you need to confirm that the parameters in the precomputation script in DeepStream are the same with the training setup.
 ```bash
 image_size = [864, 1536]
 downsample_factor = 16